"Who leaves these weapons scattered around anyway?"

 - There's actually a far greater fridge logic aspect at work here which explains why the stuff is able to sit around in perfect condition.
 Think about the 50's Science! setting of the game- these were the days BEFORE expiration dates were introduced, and when as far as America felt, anything built by American hands would last forever (aka would survive the end of world?).
 So it's actually perfectly fitting that decades-old weapons would still work, and armour would still be usable.
 Bethesda, you've done it again....

 - Rainbow Six: Vegas 1 and 2 have large crates which allow you to switch weapons and equipment.
-While some of them can be handwaved as enemy gear (Why would they leave it unguarded?), some of them are in incredibly implausible locations, including areas where they couldn't have even fit the box through the doors.
+While some of them can be handwaved as enemy gear (which raises the question of why you never find any enemies in the same room as a weapon crate), some of them are in incredibly implausible locations, including areas where they couldn't have even fit the box through the doors.

 - Deus Ex and its open-endedness suffered somewhat from this.
 Why would you find grenades or rebreathers in sewer pipes just as you would need them?